shogun656/Auklet-Agent-Java/README.md

 // reconnecting in the future.
 It is important that you call `Auklet.shutdown()`
 // where you think the program might exit or inside your own shutdown hook.
 ```

+* The agent needs a dedicated folder to create and stores the configuration files on the local machine.
+Upon every restart the agent tries to create configuration files if they don't already exist.
+* If the user wants Auklet agent to use specific folder then it can be done using the following command:
+`java -Dauklet.config.dir="custom/file/path/dir" MyApp`
+* If the `auklet.config.dir` sysProperty is not defined then the agent chooses the directory in the following order
+of its accessibility: working directory -> home directory -> temp directory

 # Authorization

 To authorize your application you need to provide both an API key and app ID.